 WIP Tracking Uses Production Data to Improve Operations

-WIP tracking solutions improve productivity by eliminating manual paperwork, automating traceability and allowing for specifically targeted recalls when necessary.
+WIP tracking solutions improve productivity by eliminating manual paperwork, automating traceability, and allowing for specifically targeted recalls when necessary.
 In addition, cycle times and other manufacturing data can be recorded, which allows engineers to spot bottlenecks and increase production output.

-Manufacturers can see which products are entering various phases of production in real time.
+Manufacturers can see which products are entering various phases of production in real-time.
 This, along with other pertinent manufacturing details, enables managers to make strategic decisions that improve efficiency and reduce costs.
 BCI has helped many companies track and record various types of production output data.
-The list below shows the some of most common information that can be tracked.
+The list below shows some of the most common information that can be tracked.

 - Employee Tasks

 - Production Time

 - Lot Numbers